Maternal Mental Health Conditions and Statistics: An Overview

 The mother should be under the care of a medical provider or taken to the emergency room for assessment and care.

-Causes of MMH Conditions
+Causes of Maternal Mental Health Conditions

-MMH conditions are caused by a combination of bio-psycho-social factors.
+Maternal mental health conditions are caused by a combination of bio-psycho-social factors.

 Biological: The dramatic change in hormones during pregnancy and in the immediate postpartum period can have a significant impact on mood.
 [25]